 How will the TMP work?

-This strategic management of the University’s spend on travel services (airlines, trains, hotels, car rentals, etc.) is an important part of the TMP.
+Careful management of McGill’s travel spending on travel is an important element of the TMP.